What Are Whales Doing With Snap - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Snap options trades today is 6257.5 with a total volume of 18,469.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Snap's big money trades within a strike price range of $15.0 to $60.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Snap's whale activity within a strike price range from $20.0 to $60.0 in the last 30 days.

 Snap Option Volume And Open Interest Over Last 30 Days